anshumax/starmfwebservice/README.md

 # BSE StarMF Web Service

-This repository contains an unofficial Java implementation of the BSE StarMF SOAP Web Service API.
+This repository contains an unofficial Java implementation of the BSE StarMF SOAP Web Service.
 This has been used at least once on production.

 It is a work-in-progress; feel free to add issues / comments!
 Happy to collaborate.